Policy & Research/Policy Brief/News/Immigration/Legal Avenues

 Updating Schedule A is not a silver bullet fix for the U.S.’ greater demographic and workforce challenges; however, modernizing Schedule A could streamline the process for workers where they are needed the most, including delivering lifesaving healthcare to rural Americans, strengthening American competitiveness in emerging industries of the future, and helping the U.S. retain more international students graduating from U.S. colleges and universities.

-The Labor Department recently published a Request for Information (RFI) seeking input on adding additional occupations, including in STEM fields, to Schedule A. FWD.us strongly encourages stakeholders and policy experts to submit public comments in response to the RFI, and we urge DOL to continue advancing the regulatory process to implement Schedule A updates as quickly as possible.
+In 2024, the Labor Department published a Request for Information (RFI) seeking input on adding additional occupations, including in STEM fields, to Schedule A. FWD.us submitted a public comment in response to the RFI.
+Despite more than 2,000 comments being submitted, DOL has yet to respond to comments or to move forward with any recommended changes.
+We strongly urge DOL to review submitted comments and to advance the regulatory process to implement Schedule A updates as quickly as possible.

 Notes